Edward III's Breton campaign: Background

-During the early 14th century Brittany was a province of France, but while the dukes of Brittany were vassals of the French kings they governed the duchy as independent rulers.
-Nevertheless, when the Hundred Years' War broke out in 1337 between France and England the Duke of Brittany, John III, fought alongside his feudal lord: the King of France, Philip VI.
+During the early 14th century, Brittany was a province of France.
+Still, while the dukes of Brittany were vassals of the French kings, they governed the duchy as independent rulers.
+Nevertheless, when the Hundred Years' War broke out in 1337 between France and England, the Duke of Brittany, John III, fought alongside his feudal lord: the King of France, Philip VI.
 John died on 30 April 1341, leaving a disputed succession, with both his niece, Joan of Penthièvre, and his younger half-brother, John of Montfort, claiming the dukedom.
 Joan transmitted her title to her husband, who was Charles of Blois, a nephew of the king of France.
-John had the stronger legal claim but the aristocracy and clergy knew little about him and mostly preferred Charles.
+John had the stronger legal claim, but the aristocracy and clergy knew little about him and mostly preferred Charles.
 John's more limited support came largely from the lower levels of society, especially in the towns.

-Correctly suspecting that John was negotiating with the English, Philip had the Parlement of Paris – a judicial rather than legislative body, which had been hearing the case in its usual long drawn out manner – declare Charles of Blois the legitimate successor to John III.
+Correctly suspecting that John was negotiating with the English, Philip had the Parlement of Paris – a judicial rather than legislative body, which had been hearing the case in its usual long, drawn-out manner – declare Charles of Blois the legitimate successor to John III.
 It complied on 7 September.
-Philip now found the idea of having a relative as the duke attractive, as it would bring the traditionally semi-autonomous province more firmly under royal control; he therefore despatched an army to support Charles.
-This army overran all of eastern Brittany apart from Rennes and captured John of Montfort.
+Philip now found the idea of having a relative as the duke attractive, as it would bring the traditionally semi-autonomous province more firmly under royal control; he therefore dispatched an army to support Charles.
+This army overran all of eastern Brittany apart from Rennes, and captured John of Montfort.
 (Note: John surrendered on the granting of a safe conduct to Paris and back by John, Duke of Normandy, the oldest son of the French king, who escorted him.
 It was proposed to John that he repudiate all claim to Brittany and his possessions there in favour of Charles of Blois, receiving an annuity and land in France in exchange.
 John declined, at which Philip withdrew his son's promised safe conduct and had him imprisoned.)
 John's wife, Joanna of Flanders, was in Rennes with their two-year-old son (also named John) and the ducal treasury when news of John's capture arrived.
-She recalled the Montfortist field army, took command and moved to Hennebont.
-From there Joanna retained control of most of western Brittany, setting up her son as the faction's figurehead and heir to his father's claim to the duchy.
-She despatched her senior counsellor, Amaury of Clisson, to Edward III of England, with a large sum in cash, to encourage rapid English military intervention.
+She recalled the Montfortist field army, took command, and moved to Hennebont.
+From there, Joanna retained control of most of western Brittany, setting up her son as the faction's figurehead and heir to his father's claim to the duchy.
+She dispatched her senior counsellor, Amaury of Clisson, to Edward III of England with a large sum of cash to encourage rapid English military intervention.